wp-plugins/nextgen-facebook/readme.txt

 Complete code review with an improved object-oriented design and several new classes.

-`
-Version 4.3 : 4108 lines in 9 files, with 8 classes and 114 functions.
-Version 5.0 : 5695 lines in 32 files, with 37 classes and 212 functions.
-`

 * Added the ability to include social sharing buttons in the excerpt as well.
 * Added a new "Custom Post/Page Settings" metabox for each individual Post and Page (enabled by purchasing the Pro version).
 * Added transient caching to the url shortening method (reducing the number of requests to goo.gl).